omril321/skip-lib-check-examples/1-errors-ignored/README.md

 Found 4 errors.
 ```

-When compiling with `skipLibCheck`, the errors are being ignored:
+When compiling with `skipLibCheck`, the syntax and type errors are being ignored:

 ```bash
 > npx tsc  --project . --skipLibCheck && echo 'success!'